bask0/dl4es_ch18/README.md

 The repository contains the code for the experiments conducted for this book chapter.

-If you need asistance with the code, contact: bkraft@bgc-jena.mpg.de
+If you need assistance with the code, contact: bkraft@bgc-jena.mpg.de